 Asphalt Shingle Weight and Tonnage Planning

-Most roofers know three-tab shingles average 250 pounds per square, while architectural laminate runs closer to 400; a 25-square tear-off lands between three and five tons before underlayment is added.
-How does that translate to a hooklift route?
-We cap weight with a 10-yard dumpster so a single hooklift truck handles the haul without breaking the weight limit.
+Most roofers know three-tab averages about 250 pounds per square; architectural laminate runs closer to 400.
+A 25-square tear-off lands between three and five tons before underlayment, so we cap payloads on the hooklift truck to stay within the weight limit.
+How does that translate to a 10-yard dumpster?
+We route smaller jobs to the 10-yard can so the haul never exceeds legal tonnage.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition